mvolkmann/blog/src/swift/Concurrency.md

 Unstructured concurrency, like structured concurrency, provides a way to execute multiple tasks at the same time.
-However, it does not enable writing code in the order in which it is expected to run.
+However, it does not emphasize writing code in the order in which it is expected to run.

 ### Task

-Unstructured concurrency relies on creating {% aTargetBlank "https://developer.apple.com/documentation/swift/task", "Task" %} objects which are passed a closure that runs in an asynchronous context.
+Unstructured concurrency relies on creating {% aTargetBlank "https://developer.apple.com/documentation/swift/task", "Task" %} objects which are passed a closure that runs in a concurrent context.
-The system typically runs the task immediately, but can choose to defer execution based on the number of tasks that are already running.
+The system typically runs the `Task` immediately, but can choose to defer execution based on the number of tasks that are already running.

 `Task` is a generic struct.
-When creating an instance, specify the `Success` type which is the type of the value it will hold and the `Error` type which is the type of error it can hold.
+When creating an instance, specify the `Success` type which is the type of the value it can hold and the `Error` type which is the type of error it can hold.
 If a `Task` never throws, specify `Never` for the `Error` type.

 The `Task` initializer can be passed the priority under which it should run.
 When no priority is specified, the priority of the parent `Task` is used.
-The available priorities from lowest to highest are:
+The available priorities from highest to lowest are:

-- `.low` or `.background`
+- `.high` or `.userInitiated`
 - `.medium` or `.utility`
-- `.high` or `.userInitiated`
+- `.low` or `.background`

 When a `Task` is saved in a variable: